vemonet/llm/README.md

 LLM includes a command-line tool for easily interacting with different LLM models.
 You can install it with: ```cargo install llm```

 - Use `llm` to start an interactive chat session
+- Use `llm openai:gpt-4o` to start an interactive chat session with provider:model
 - Use `llm set OPENAI_API_KEY your_key` to configure your API key
 - Use `llm default openai:gpt-4` to set a default provider
 - Use `echo "Hello World" | llm` to pipe